Reshayri/goit/README.md

 # goit
 It is 5 day the Go IT marafon.
+But it's not finished yet.